gplessis/dotdeb-mysql/support-files/MacOSX/ReadMe.txt

    You should keep the following issues and notes in mind:

-     * OS X 10.4 deprecated startup items in favor of launchd daemons, and as of OS X 10.10 (Yosemite), startup items do not function.
-For these reasons, using launchd daemons is preferred over startup items.
+     * As of MySQL server 5.6.26, the DMG bundles a launchd daemon instead of the deprecated startup item.
+Startup items do not function as of OS X 10.10 (Yosemite), so using launchd is preferred.
+The available MySQL preference pane under OS X System Preferences was also updated to use launchd.

      * You may need (or want) to create a specific mysql user to own the MySQL directory and data.
 You can do this through